-To ensure the NEMT provider network and adequacy requirements are met, PRV027-J: NEMT Provider Contracting Report will be added to Attachment J of Contract #30-190029-DHB Prepaid Health Plan Services and will be required to be submitted to the State on a quarterly basis through the formal PCDU process with the same time-line as the PRV004-J: Network Data Details Extract until such time until Medicaid Managed Care launches.
+To ensure the NEMT provider network and adequacy requirements are met, PRV027-J for Standard Plans: NEMT Provider Contracting Report will be added to Attachment J of Contract #30-190029-DHB Prepaid Health Plan Services.
+To ensure the NEMT provider network and adequacy requirements are met for Tailored Plans, the PRV027-T: NEMT Provider Contracting Report will be added to Attachment J of Contract #30-2020-052 DHB Behavioral Health and Intellectual/Development Disability Tailored Plan.
+The reports will be required to be submitted to the State on the first and third Friday each month through the formal PCDU process with the same time-line as the PRV004-J: Network Data Details Extract until such time until Medicaid Managed Care launches.
 Following launch, DHB Health Plan Administration will determine new/or additional report requirements.

 - 2. Development of a comprehensive NEMT provider network is necessary to: - a.
-Ensure that members have timely access and availability to obtain medically necessary routine and urgent medical care; - b.
-Through NEMT provider network contracting, support and promote the coordination of public and private/independent transportation services across geographies, jurisdictions, and program areas for the development of a seamless transportation network;
+Ensure that members have timely access and availability to obtain medically necessary routine and urgent medical care; - Through NEMT provider network contracting, support and promote the coordination of public and private/independent transportation services across geographies, jurisdictions, and program areas for the development of a seamless transportation network; - c.
+Support the provision of dependable transportation options to Medicaid members: - d.
+Demonstrate that the Health Plan has the capacity to transport on a nonemergent basis the expected enrollment statewide and/or in its region.

-- c.
-Support the provision of dependable transportation options to Medicaid members; - d.
-Demonstrate that the health plan has the capacity to transport on a nonemergent basis the expected enrollment statewide and/or in its region.
+If administration of the Health Plans NEMT network is contracted out, the subcontractor is required to carry out all the responsibilities placed upon the

-If administration of the health plans NEMT network is contracted out, the subcontractor is required to carry out all the responsibilities placed upon the health plan by the NEMT Managed Care Policy Guidance as well as contractual requirements.
+Health Plan by the NEMT Managed Care Policy Guidance as well as contractual requirements.